 Logs & Debugging

 Access real-time application logs, build logs, and deployment logs to debug issues quickly.
-Search, filter, and stream logs directly from the dashboard or via API.
+Search, filter, and stream logs directly from the dashboard or via CLI and API.
+For a unified view of logs alongside requests, traces, errors, and revenue events, see the Observe page.

 Temps provides several types of logs to help you understand what's happening with your application: